andrew/ultimate-awesome/README.md

 - [awesome-audio](https://github.com/DolbyIO/awesome-audio) - A curated list of awesome audio technology resources for developers.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
+- [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
 - [awesome-reading-list](https://github.com/alwayrun/awesome-reading-list) - 程序员必读书单.
 - [awesome-transformer-search](https://github.com/automl/awesome-transformer-search) - A curated list of awesome resources combining Transformers with Neural Architecture Search.